RAMTEJ001/Bio/README.md

 # Bio

-Hello World! 😄:
+Hello World! 👋😄

-My name is Ram and I am currently a Year 1 Computer Science Student at Nanyang Technological University.
+My name is Ram 🐏 and I am currently a Year 1 Computer Science 💻 Student at Nanyang Technological University.

-==Languages / Frameworks I've worked with==
+These are the languages that I have worked with:
-- Python
+- Python 🐍
 - C
 - HTML